brain-tools/rfmri-feature-extraction/readme.md

-## -OPTIONAL Clean Installation-
+## OPTIONAL: Clean Installation
 Likely Only Necessary if One Had Package Version Problems-
 1. First navigate to the directory you imported code into.
 Create a new Anaconda environment with python 3.9 to house the project with the right versions of software.
    > conda create --name extract --file requirements.txt

 2. Run `export PYTHONPATH=$PYTHONPATH:.`

-# -Running BIDS feature extraction-
+# Running BIDS feature extraction

 To extract features from the UkBioBank data folders, one must